-We assessed participants' self-reported disturbing warrelated memories ( $\alpha = .85$ ; M = 4.41, SD = 1.30) using the same scale as in Study 1 (Voci et al., 2017).
-Each participant was then randomly assigned to one of the three experimental conditions-meta-dehumanization, meta-humanization, or control-based on the questionnaire they received (e.g., Borinca, Tropp, et al., 2021; Kteily et al., 2016).
-To reduce the possibility of social desirability bias, participants were informed that the content presented in the experimental conditions was derived from international research before receiving any information.
+We assessed participants' self-reported disturbing war-related memories ( $\alpha$ = .85; M = 4.41, SD = 1.30) using the same scale as in Study 1 (Voci et al., 2017).
+Each participant was then randomly assigned to one of three experimental conditions-meta-dehumanization, meta-humanization, or control-based on the questionnaire they received (e.g., Kteily et al., 2016; Borinca et al., 2021).
+To reduce the possibility of social desirability bias, participants were informed that the content presented in the experimental conditions derived from international research before receiving any information.